Language selection

 Indigenous employment

-Based on the 2016 census, over 16,500 Indigenous people were employed in Canada's mining and mineral processing industries.
-Over half of the Indigenous employment was in the upstream mining subsector, where Indigenous people accounted for 12% of the industry's labour force, more than double the all-industry average representation of 4% and up from 8% in 2011.
-Census 2021 data are expected to be released by Statistics Canada in the fall of 2022.
+Based on the 2021 census, over 17,300 Indigenous people were employed in Canada's mining and mineral processing industries.
+About half of the Indigenous employment was in the upstream mining subsector, where Indigenous Peoples accounted for 11% of the industry's labour force, more than double the all-industry average representation of 4%.

 Agreements between companies and Indigenous peoples